jaredthecoder/codestock2018-ml101/README.md

-# codestock2018-ml101
+# Machine Learning 101 with Python and Scikit-Learn

-Slides for my Codestock talk on Machine Learning
+Slides and code for my Codestock talk on Machine Learning.